maahl/awesome-postgres-resources/README.md

 # Awesome PostgreSQL resources
-A curated list of awesome PostgreSQL resources to understand PostgreSQL.
+A curated list of awesome resources to understand PostgreSQL.
 Inspired by [awesome-postgres](https://github.com/dhamaniasad/awesome-postgres)

 This is a WIP, contributions are welcome!